Skip to content

 This status signals that the profile operation encountered some issues and displays the logs that facilitate improved tracking of the blockers and issue resolution.
 A profile operation having a warning status reflects the following details and actions:

-Operation Type Type of operation performed (catalog, profile, or scan)
+1. Operation ID & Operation Type Unique identifier and type of operation performed (catalog, profile, or scan)

-Delete Removes the record of the profile operation from the system.
-This permanently deletes all profile results generated by the operation.
-This action cannot be undone.
+11. Delete Removes the record of the profile operation, permanently deleting all results

 • Tables Requested: The total number of tables that were requested for profiling.
 Click on the adjacent magnifying glass icon to view the tables requested.